 Opportunities for Education

 Educational/student groups of all ages receive free admission if scheduled in advance with our administrative offices.
-For more information about scheduling a visit, please call 707-964-4352 ext.
-10 or email firstname.lastname@example.org.
+To request free admission as an Educational Organization, please complete the Educational Visit Request form.
+For more information email email@example.com, or call 707-964-4352 ext.
+10.

 - Funding from the William and Inez Mabie Family Foundation allowed us to repurpose the farmhouse into an education center to be used for workshops, lectures, and events.
 Be sure to join us for one of the upcoming educational happenings in the newly refurbished 1890's farmhouse.